goetting/ez-flux/README.md

 Its single state can only be manipulated by actions.
 If enabled, it generates a comprehensive timeline documenting all state changes.

+#### Mission Statement

+-   **Full transparency**: Anything accessing ezFlux is able to deduct how the state is changing and why.
+-   **Performance**: With tiny file size and a high performance, this library will simply get out of your way.
+-   **Simplicity**: Focused on a select few, vital features and minimal API, ezFlux reduces boiler plate _significantly_.

 No dispatchers, no reducers, no stores.
 Only user actions, transparent events and one enumberable state.